 SEC regulations require us to identify in this proxy statement anyone who filed a required report late during the most recent fiscal year.
-Based solely on our review of forms we received, or written representations from reporting persons stating that they were not required to file these forms, we believe that during our fiscal year ended December 31, 2020, all executive officers, directors and greater than 10% stockholders complied with all applicable SEC filing requirements, with the exceptions noted below:
+Based solely on our review of forms we received, or written representations from reporting persons stating that they were not required to file these forms, we believe that during our fiscal year ended December 31, 2021, all executive officers, directors and greater than 10% stockholders complied with all applicable SEC filing requirements, with the exception of a late Form 4 for Maverick Capital Ventures, LLC filed on June 23, 2021 failing to report a transaction on a timely basis.